nansencenter/NEDAS/docs/source/config_file.rst

 ^^^^^^^^^^^^^^^^^^^

 The following parameters helps :func:`get_scheme` to locate the right subclass of :class:`Scheme`.
-Currently only 'offline_filter' scheme is implemented.
+Currently only 'filter' and 'forecast' schemes are implemented.
 For the specific ``filter_type``, the corresponding :class:`Assimilator` subclass will be chosen to perform the filter step.

 .. list-table::